DAC – Danish Architecture Center, Copenhagen

 Founded in 1986 and currently co-funded by the private philanthropic association Realdania and the Danish government, the center is housed in the Gammel Dok building, a former warehouse completed in 1882 on the Copenhagen waterfront.

 The imposing brick-clad home of the DAC accommodates exhibition galleries, a library, a 130-seat main conference room, six smaller meeting rooms, a cafeteria, and a gift shop.

 External views of the Gammel Dok, home of the DAC Danish Architecture Center

-The center, which mission is “to launch partnerships that can deliver new, sustainable visions for the way society is to be organised in the future” , hosts a broad range of events related to architecture, building and urban design, including temporary exhibitions, professional courses, conferences, seminars, guided city tours, workshops, educational programs for children and families, and special events.
+The center, which mission is “to launch partnerships that can deliver new, sustainable visions for the way society is to be organized in the future”, hosts a broad range of events related to architecture, building, and urban design, including temporary exhibitions, professional courses, conferences, seminars, guided city tours, workshops, educational programs for children and families, and special events.

 Exhibition gallery, conference room, book store, and cafeteria at the DAC

 In 2018, the Danish Architecture Center will move to a new venue, housed in a brand new mixed-use building in central Copenhagen, called BLOX, designed by renowned Dutch architect Rem Koolhaas / OMA.

 The BLOX building, the future home of the Danish Architecture Center